By Adrienne Mayor (Regular Contributor)

 Rabies spread by bites of infected dogs has been deeply feared since antiquity.
 The main vector is domestic dogs, but wild animals such as foxes and bats can transmit the disease to humans.
 Rabies is almost invariably fatal.
 The earliest record of canine rabies appears in Mesopotamian cuneiform law tablets from about 2000 BC.
-The codex set a heavy fine for an dog owner who allowed a dog with symptoms of the disease to bite another person.
+The law set a heavy fine for any dog owner who allowed a dog with symptoms of the disease to bite another person.
 The disease’s zoonotic ability to jump from animals to humans is thought to have originated in Mesopotamia, reaching China in the sixth century BC.
 Rabies was known in ancient Anatolia by the fifth century BC, mentioned by Xenophon and Aristotle.
 As rabies spread to Italy and Europe, many Byzantine doctors and medieval medical writers described the symptoms and course of the dread disease (animal symptoms include snapping and biting, excessive drooling, hydrophobia).

 Rabies arrived in Greece in the fifth century BC.
 The ancient temple of Athena at Rhocca (Crete) was notorious for rabid dogs.
 Athena of Rhocca was invoked to cure human victims of rabies.
 In about AD 200, the natural historian Aelian described an experiment to cure some young boys who had been bitten by rabid dogs near Rhocca, whose ruins are found south of Methymna, Crete.
 A doctor administered the toxic stomach acid of seahorses to his patients in an attempt to counteract the mad dog “venom.”
 This early attempt to fight poison/venom with another poison/venom (anticipating the principles of vaccines, chemotherapy, and venomics) failed and the stricken boys died.